 PART III SEAL Officer Assessment and Selection (Completed by Naval Special Warfare Assessment Command)

 In order to be considered by the annual SEAL Officer Selection Panel, candidates (other than active duty SO members) must attend SEAL Officer Assessment and Selection (SOAS).
 Officers seeking lateral and inter-service transfer should make every effort to attend SOAS.
 If unable to attend due to operational commitments, applicants must conduct an interview with SOAS staff members.
-SOAS provides an opportunity for SEAL officer candidates to be assessed against their peers in an equitable training environment, regardless of accession source.
+SOAS provides an opportunity for SEAL officer candidates to be assessed against their peers in a training environment.
 Prospective SEAL Officers are evaluated based on the following characteristics: Honor and Integrity, Leadership, Physical Fitness, Communication Skills, Commitment, Academic Performance, Conduct, and Peer Evaluations.

-PART IV SEAL Officer Selection Panel (SOSP) – (Completed by NSW Board)
+PART IV SEAL Officer Selection Panel (SOSP) – (Completed by NSW Panel)

 The SEAL Officer Selection Panel convenes to select candidates who will begin Basic Underwater Demolition / SEAL (BUD/S) training during the subsequent fiscal year.